maallaard/planar-bridge/README.md

 One greatly advantageous feature of Planar Bridge is that it upgrades the resolution on cards when a higher resolution is available.
-If a low-resolution scan exists locally, it will replace it with higher resolution scans if available on Scryfall.
+If a low-resolution scan exists locally, it will replace it with higher-resolution scans if available on Scryfall.
 This is especially helpful in handling cards that are part of a spoiled set and have not been scanned at a crisp high resolution yet.